ayoolaolafenwa/PixelLib/Tutorials/custom_train.md

 **Note:** Change the network_backbone to resnet50 if you are evaluating a resnet50 model.

-Visit [Google Colaboratory](https://colab.research.google.com/drive/1mvTeW-n0aP-QQ23ygS6pStMUMjoQtyEv?usp=sharing) set up for training a custom dataset.
+Visit [Google Colab's notebook](https://colab.research.google.com/drive/1mvTeW-n0aP-QQ23ygS6pStMUMjoQtyEv?usp=sharing) set up for training a custom dataset.

 Learn how how to perform inference with your custom model by reading this [tutorial](custom_inference.md)